dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 ## Container runtime

 .NET Aspire apps are designed to run in containers.
 You can use either Docker Desktop or Podman as your container runtime.
 [Docker Desktop](https://www.docker.com/products/docker-desktop/) is the most common container runtime.
 [Podman](https://podman.io/docs/installation) is an open-source daemonless alternative to Docker, that can build and run Open Container Initiative (OCI) containers.
-If you're host environment has both Docker and Podman installed, .NET Aspire defaults to using Docker.
+If your host environment has both Docker and Podman installed, .NET Aspire defaults to using Docker.
 You can instruct .NET Aspire to use Podman instead, by setting the `DOTNET_ASPIRE_CONTAINER_RUNTIME` environment variable to `podman`:

 ## [Unix](#tab/unix)